GitHaaaaaadoken/OSCP_PREP/README.md

 ## SERV2
 serv2 is another python script used for setting up a python3 http server.
 I was getting tired of typing python3 -m http.server 80...now its just serv2 80 :) Anotha one to add to your /usr/bin folder for ease of use.

+## Download.ps1
+Simple powershell script, allows you to download 3 files with a single invoke web request.
+Does some verification and if any errors arise, prints them in red.